-2 Java Classes and Objects
+3 Java Classes and Objects

 A Java program consists of one or more classes.
 All Java code that is created is contained in classes.
-So far you have created an empty class called Foo.
-Since the class is devoid of code, it is of limited use.
+So far you have created a class called Foo containing only a main method that prints to the screen.